 It has never been our lot to discharge a more painful duty than to record the death of Charles Eccles, Esq., J. P., D.L., which took place at Ecclesville, on Thursday, the 4th inst., after a lengthened and distressing illness.
 The announcement some months ago, that he had become prostrated by disease, and that the medical gentlemen attending him entertained no hope of his recovery, was received throughout this county with the deepest regret, and although his was not a case in which the public could be said to have found any grounds for hoping against hope, the report of his death seemed in the end to carry with it the bitterness of a loss to which they bad not yet been reconciled, while it produced in many breasts a sensation to which only the death of some actually beloved one can give rise.
 We shall not say that Mr. Eccles was esteemed in this neighbourhood—he was more; the word which we have already used is a preferable one—he was beloved, beloved by his family, his friends, his tenantry, by every one who had an opportunity of knowing his worth.

-There were three marriages arranged between the children of Charles Eccles and Isabella Blake of Ecclesville, and the children of Thomas Richardson Browne and Sarah de Montmorency of Aughentaine castle, Co.
-Tyrone
+There were three marriages arranged between the children of Charles Eccles, JP and DL, of Ecclesville, County Tyrone, and his wife Isabella Blake (daughter of Edward Blake of Castle Grove, County Galway), and the children of Thomas Richardson Browne and Sarah de Montmorency of Aughentaine Castle, County Tyrone.

 Charles Eccles leased the lands of Castletown from The Ecclesiastical Commissioners for Ireland from 1st November 1868 for 21 years at the yearly rent of £6:9:3.
 Charles Eccles died in 1869 and in 1870, his son, John Stuart Eccles reached an agreement to buy them in fee simple for £439:7:9 with an annual of £41:10:9, this was followed with the purchase of Dundivin Glebe in 1876.